Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Theory and Methods

-It is important to note that the $AMSE$ comparisons just outlined could be applied in a fully identified setting.
-That is, say that $\psi$ were identified under $M_{0}$, and consequently also identified under each sub-model $M_{j}$, $j=1, \ldots J$.
-For a finite sample size $n$, the four $AMSE_n$ values would still have the interpretations given above, quantifying both the value and the risk of speculating that the sub-models are {\em a priori} plausible.
-However, all four $AMSE_n$ values would tend to zero as $n$ tends to infinity, since both $\hat{\psi}(D_n ; \pi_{0})$ and $\hat{\psi}(D_n ; \pi_{MIX})$ would consistently estimate $\psi$, under any values of $\theta \in \Theta$.
+Note that the $AMSE$ comparisons just outlined could be applied in a fully identified setting with $\psi$ identified under $M_{0}$ (and consequently also identified under each sub-model $M_{j}$, $j=1, \ldots J$).
+For a finite sample size $n$, the four $AMSE_n$ values determined by (\ref{AMSE}) would retain the interpretations given above, quantifying both the value and the risk of speculating that the sub-models are {\em a priori} plausible.
+However, (\ref{limAMSE}) would no longer be relevant.
+All four $AMSE_n$ values would tend to zero as $n$ tends to infinity, since both $\hat{\psi}(D_n ; \pi_{0})$ and $\hat{\psi}(D_n ; \pi_{MIX})$ would consistently estimate $\psi$, under any values of $\theta \in \Theta_0$.
 Conversely, in the situation we study, with $\psi$ not identified under $M_{0}$, consistent estimation does not arise.
-Hence the positive large-sample limits of the $AMSE$ values are fundamental descriptors of the situation.
+Hence the positive large-sample limits of the $AMSE$ governed by (\ref{limAMSE}) are fundamental descriptors of the situation.